ObayAlshaer/RIT_OP3/README.md

 # RIT_OP3
-This project is a Python-based option strategy calculator that uses sentiment analysis, market data, and option pricing to help users determine the most profitable options strategies to implement based on current market conditions.
+This project is a Python-based options strategy calculator and automated trading bot that uses sentiment analysis, market data, option pricing, and real-time trading to help users determine and execute the most profitable options strategies based on current market conditions.

 ## Overview

 The program employs two primary strategies for calculating profits: **Straddle** and **Strangle**.
-The strategy choice is further influenced by sentiment analysis of a given news text, using a pre-trained **FinBERT** model that determines whether the sentiment is positive, neutral, or negative.
-Based on the sentiment, the program will choose whether to implement a **long** or **short** version of the strategies.
+The strategy choice is influenced by sentiment analysis of a given news text, using a pre-trained **FinBERT** model to determine whether the sentiment is positive, neutral, or negative.
+Based on the sentiment, the program chooses whether to implement a **long** or **short** version of the strategies.

+Additionally, the program can **automatically execute trades** in the RIT trading simulator, enabling seamless integration from analysis to execution.

 ### Key Features:
 1. **Sentiment Analysis with FinBERT** - Utilizes FinBERT, a model fine-tuned for financial text sentiment analysis.
 2. **Straddle and Strangle Option Strategies** - Calculates profit for different option strategies based on market moves.
-3. **Market Data Integration** - Retrieves market data such as the current price and option premiums from an external API.
+3. **Market Data Integration** - Retrieves market data such as the current price and option premiums from the RIT API.
+4. **Automated Trading Execution** - Places orders directly in the RIT trading simulator based on calculated strategies.
-4. **Profit Calculation** - Calculates and prints the profit for both call and put options, both for long and short strategies.
+5. **Profit Calculation** - Calculates and prints the profit for both call and put options, for long and short strategies.

 ## Components of the Project

 ### 1. `main.py`

 The entry point of the program.
 It fetches the current market price and applies the option strategies based on the news sentiment.
-It calculates the potential profit for each strategy and prints the results.
+It calculates the potential profit for each strategy, determines the best strategy, and optionally executes trades.

 - Fetches the current market price.
 - Analyzes news sentiment using FinBERT.
-- Chooses the best strategy (Straddle or Strangle) based on the market sentiment and strategy profitability.
+- Chooses the best strategy (Straddle or Strangle) based on sentiment and profitability.
 - Displays the profit for both call and put options.
+- Automatically places orders in the RIT trading simulator.

 ### 2. `option.py`